FST School For Youth

 Welcome to the Florida Studio Theatre School.
-With classes in Acting, Musical Theatre, Playwriting, and Improvisation, as well as Spring Break and Summer Theatre Camps, the FST School offers a wide range of opportunities year-round.
+With classes in Acting, Dancing, Singing, Playwriting, and Improvisation, as well as Spring Break and Summer Theatre Camps, the FST School offers a wide range of opportunities year-round.

 FST’s classes for youth and teens are dedicated to nurturing individual creativity.
 We see young people not just as individuals, but as creative individuals.

 Led by FST’s teaching staff of professional resident artists, students gain an understanding of theatre, acting method, stage technique, and literary skills.
 Students will also have access to performance opportunities throughout the year.

 Whether your interest is to encourage personal creativity and confidence or serious theatrical training, we invite you to discover your child’s artistic home in the Florida Studio Theatre School.

 Unless otherwise noted, all classes run in 8-week sessions, meeting once each week for a total of 8 class meetings.